 Zurich has a diverse food scene, with plenty of options for vegetarians, vegans, and those with dietary restrictions.

 In addition to enjoying delicious food, a food tour in Zurich can also be a great way to learn about the city’s history and culture.

-Many tours offer insights into the local food system and the social and environmental impacts of food production and consumption.
+Many tours offer insights into the local food system and food production and consumption’s social and environmental impacts.